avontd2868/diaspora.el/README.md

     M-x diaspora

 this wil create a dir structure and ask for user name and password.
-Be sure to set the var `diaspora-pod' to your pod, by default is set to joindiaspora.com
+Be sure to set the var `diaspora-pod` to your pod, by default is set to joindiaspora.com

 ### See diaspora stream: